[Elsnet-list] New release of DGT-TM (parallel corpus in 23 languages)

 Resources and Evaluation (LREC'2012), Istanbul, 21-27 May 2012.

-The JRC and collaborating services of the European Commission are currently finalising the release of further large-scale linguistic resources.
+The JRC and collaborating services at the European Parliament are currently finalising the release of yet another large-scale multilingual parallel corpus.

 Ralf Steinberger <http://langtech.jrc.ec.europa.eu/RS.html>